edev/mechanical_keyboard/README.md

 ## Case, PCB, plate

-I don't yet have enough information to write about these.
-I'm initially inclined toward a stained and finished hardwood case, and obviously I want to make choices that deaden sound.
-I also want to keep the case reasonably light.
-I don't anticipate wanting weights, for instance.
+**[Case]** I'm aware that I will probably want to swap my keycaps periodically, probably mostly for aesthetic reasons.
+Thus, I want my case to act as a neutral base.
+While I love the look of hardwood, I think black or dark gray is a much more generally useful colorway for this purpose.

+Since I tend to move my keyboards around quite a lot, I want to optimize my case for this: rounded edges for safety, easy-to-grip material, and moderate to light weight.
+For these reasons as well as to allow Bluetooth operation, plastic seems to be ideal.

+While I rarely use them, I want my case to include fold-out feet.
+I simply can't imagine going to all the effort and expense of building this keyboard while lacking such a basic ergonomic and quality-of-life feature.

-I assume I will want hot swap sockets, since they seem so obviously convenient, but I don't know how durable they are.
+**[PCB]** I assume I will want hot swap sockets, since they seem so obviously convenient, but I don't know how durable they are.
 I don't own proper soldering equipment, so hot swap might save me quite a bit of money, not to mention time.
-Reliability and durability matter more to me, though, so I might wind up opting to solder my switches.
+Reliability and durability matter more to me, though, so I might wind up opting to solder my switches in the long run.
+Even if I do that, it might still be useful to have a hot swap board on hand so I can experiment quickly and easily, if I find myself building multiple keyboards.
+Therefore, I tentatively choose hot swap for this build.

+**[Plate]** I have no strong preferences, though this might change in time.
+I simply don't yet know what I like.

+**[Keychron K8 Pro]** The [Barebone kit](https://www.keychron.com/products/keychron-k8-pro-qmk-via-wireless-mechanical-keyboard?variant=39755425972313) seems to fit all of these requirements very well.

+## Layout

 I don't know exactly what layout I want in terms of details like shift key size.
 KristoferYee's beginners guide suggests 2.25u as a default [1].
 I want what I've always considered "standard" in my own experience; I will learn precisely how to specify this and update this section.
 I will ensure that the PCB, plate, and keycap set all match.
 The layout will be US QWERTY.